PureIso/iso.opc/README.md

 Build the project and run the Global Discovery Server, followed by the Server then the Client.

+## Working with Plugins

+- Using visual studios build solution.
+- Run the "copy_plugins.bat", it will copy the plugins to the exchange.service plugin directory (release and debug)

 ## Technologies

 - [.Net C#](https://docs.microsoft.com/en-us/dotnet/csharp/) - (Language - Backend)